stacks-network/docs/src/pages/build-apps/collections/overview.md

 On this page, you learn what collections are and how to use them.
 You'll learn about the `Contact` collection in particular.
 The following topics are covered:

--> This is a preview release of the `Contact` collections.
-This release allows developers to try out the new collections functionality and we are interested in collecting feedback.
-Please feel free to report issues or request enhancements with collections or `Contacts` themselves on the [blockstack-collections repository](https://github.com/blockstack/blockstack-collections/issues/new).

 ~> If you encounter problems with `blockstack.js` you can [file issues or request enhancements on its repo](https://github.com/blockstack/blockstack.js/issues/new).